- Official 2027 RL List (Harvest Years 2023-2025, Commercial sowing 2027)

 Varietal List (VL).
 It is a legal requirement that a variety is added to the VL before it can be sold.
 VL trials are used to determine whether a variety has value for cultivation and use (VCU), and is distinct, uniform and stable (DUS).
 BSPB run a three year series for this data to be obtained but in their third year the varieties are also included in the RL trials.

-The RL carries out some trials that are not treated with foliar fungicides and the data (including yields) from these 'untreated trials' can be found under the Disease section below.
-Please note that these results are from a limited number of trials (1 in 2024, 2 in 2023, 2 in 2022).
+The RL also carries out some trials that are not treated with foliar fungicides and the data (including yields) from these 'untreated trials' can be found under the Disease section below.
+Please note that these results are from a limited number of trials (1 in 2025, 1 in 2024, 2 in 2023).

-Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection for the 2026 RL.
-Click on the Official 2026 RL List below to see the relevant data table.
+Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection for the 2027 RL and preceding years.
+Click on the Official 2027 RL List to see the relevant data table.
+The button below will take you directly to the 2027 Interactive RL.

 - Official 2025 RL List (Harvest Years 2021-2023, Commercial sowing 2025)